Kahuna915/Group2-Final-Project/Setting-up-DFS01-&amp;-DFS02.md

      - When prompted to select "DHCP(D) or Static IP(S)" select "s"
      - Enter the static IP for the server(172.16.1.17, 172.16.1.18 for this project)
      - Enter the Subnet mask(usually 255.255.255.0)
-     - Enter the default gateway
+     - Enter the default gateway(172.16.1.2 for this project)
      - You should now be brought back to the "Network Settings" interface
      - Select "4" to "Return to Main Menu"
      - Select "2" to "Set DNS Servers"
-     - When prompted to "Enter new DNS server" put the IP address of the DNS server for your domain
+     - When prompted to "Enter new DNS server" put the IP address of the DNS server for your domain(172.16.1.14 for this project)
      - When Prompted to "Enter alternate DNS server" put the IP address of the secondary DNS server for your domain or 8.8.8.8 if you don't have one
      - You should now be brought back to the "Main Menu" interface